APS Global Collaboration on COVID-19

 Working Group on Fundamental Memory Science and COVID-19

-This group will examine the interplay between fundamental memory science and public health, especially as they pertain to COVID-19—for instance, how can our knowledge of how human memory functions help the practice of contact tracing?
+Examining the interplay between fundamental memory science and public health, especially as they pertain to COVID-19—for instance, how can our knowledge of how human memory functions help the practice of contact tracing?

 - Leader: Maryanne Garry – University of Waikato, New Zealand